bobleesj/nelder-mead-force-field-optimizer/README.md

 | 3 | 4                 | 1-2, 1-3, 1-4, 2-3, 2-4, 3-4                     |
 | 4 | 6                 | 1-2, 1-3, 1-4, 1-5, 2-3, 2-4, 2,5, 3-4, 3-5, 4-5 |

-The `lj_potential` function, for example, successfully calcualtes the total number non-bonded interactions and determines the LJ potnetial energy given the set of coordinates.
+The `lj_potential` function, for example, successfully calculates the total number non-bonded interactions and determines the LJ potnetial energy given the set of coordinates.

 ```python